Customer Service and Your Sales Tax Solution

 For all the states where you’re registered, you must find out when the sales tax holidays are, and whether any of your products are tax-exempt.
-Sometimes there are price limits, so that items under $100 are tax exempt and higher priced items are not.
+Sometimes there are price limits, so that items under $100 are tax-exempt and higher-priced items are not.
 In Tennessee, belts are exempt but belt buckles are not.
 Many cities in Missouri decided not to participate in their state’s sales tax holiday.
-In Illinois, items aren’t tax exempt but rather have a lower tax rate during the holiday.
+In Illinois, items aren’t tax-exempt but rather have a lower tax rate during the holiday.
 We could go on.
 And on.

 And that’s just the sales tax holidays.
-There are also the everyday sales taxes.
-Wayfair (you remember them from Wayfair vs. South Dakota) is suing the city of Lakewood, Colorado, for the complexity of their tax code.
+There are also everyday sales taxes.
+Wayfair (you remember them from Wayfair vs. South Dakota) is suing the city of Lakewood, Colorado, for the complexity of its tax code.
 Lakewood has been charging sales taxes on delivery fees, and Wayfair is not the only business that’s up in arms, but Wayfair says they won’t tolerate “complex, overlapping and competitive sales tax ordinances.”

-Complex, overlapping and contradictory is pretty much par for the course when it comes to sales taxes.
+Complex, overlapping, and contradictory is pretty much par for the course when it comes to sales taxes.

 Customer service

 Because sales tax regulations are so complex, remote sellers in particular are about ready to give up.
 You may now have nexus in all 50 states plus the territories, not to mention cities and counties.
 Any business now can be subject to hundreds or even thousands of jurisdictions.
-Each jurisdiction may have not only its own definition of taxability and threshold, but also a different calendar for filing.
+Each jurisdiction may have not only its own definition of taxability and threshold but also a different calendar for filing.

 What’s more, the regulations change frequently.
 Responses to the changes can’t all be automated.
 And your business will probably have some specific issues that won’t be automatically covered by a sales tax engine.